Laoujin/Git-Config/README.md

 ==========

 My git configuration and aliases.
-This is a part of my [dotfiles](https://github.com/Laoujin/dotfiles)
+This is a part of [Perch](https://github.com/Laoujin/Perch) dotfiles

 Even more aliases